TechnoJo4/luadaul/README.md

   <img width="256px" src="logo/daul.png"/>
 </p>

 daul is a language that transpiles to Lua.
-It aims to simplify the use of functional-style programming by eliminating the distinction between statements and expressions.
+It aims to simplify the use of functional-style code by eliminating the distinction between statements and expressions.